 Broken down, this verse can be understood as follows: ma par colpe lôr (but because of them; literally, but by fault of theirs; that is, of Esau’s two wives) a nasserin dome tichignis cun Isac e Rebeche (only quarrels arose with Isaac and Rebekah).
 The only new usage here is la tichigne, meaning quarrel.

-You will find more free, online resources to learning Friulian here: How to learn the Friulian language online.
+You will find more online resources to learning Friulian here: How to learn the Friulian language online.